Ethel Grimwood: Life

 Grimwood was born in Mathura in 1867.
 Her first language was said to be Hindustani.
 Her mother was Margaret Emma Boisragon (born Gerrard) who in 1864 had left her husband Major-General Theodore Boisragon, CB, A. M. to live with Charles William Moore, a judge in Bengal.
 The subsequent divorce was a scandal at the time.
-Ethel Moore was left with an elder half brother Alan Maxwell Boisragon in addition to younger sisters.
+Ethel Moore was left with an elder half-brother Alan Maxwell Boisragon in addition to younger sisters.
 She and her sisters were educated at Hove in England by Mary Ann Moulson.
 She married Frank St Clair Grimwood in 1887.
 He had been accepted at the bar in London before he accepted a position in the Indian civil service.

-In 1890 Frank Grimwood became the political agent in Imphal in Manipur on the British Empires north-west border.
+In 1890 Frank Grimwood became the political agent in Imphal in Manipur on the British Empire’s north-west border.
 He lived there with Ethel Grimwood and they were friendly with the local rulers, notably the ruler's eight sons and especially Tikendrajit.
-He was their best friend there, he played polo with her husband and because he could speak Hindistani they could have a conversation.
-Neither Ethel or her husband could speak the local language although Frank persevered with lessons.
+He was their best friend there, he played polo with her husband and because he could speak Hindustani they could have a conversation.
+Neither Ethel nor her husband could speak the local language although Frank persevered with lessons.
 On 21 September 1890, prince Kulachandra Singh led his brothers in a revolt against reigning Maharaja Surchandra who had taken power after Maharajah Chandrakirti died.
 However Surchandra appealed to the Viceroy of India, Lord Lansdowne, who dispatched 400 Gurkhas under the inexperienced James Wallace Quinton to arrest the conspirators.

 On 22 March 1891, Quinton reached Imphal, where his request for the surrender of Tikendrajit and the abdication of Maharajah Kulachandra, was declined.
 The following night, the British decided to attack the fort where Tikendrajit was residing, but soon realized they were outmatched; eventually, they were surrounded by Manipuri troops.
 Quinton then held talks with Kulachandra, but Frank Grimwood was speared to death.
 Quinton was detained and beheaded along with other British officers on 24 March 1891.
-The British who were besieged in the residency were, led by two junior officers, into a disorganised retreat.
+The British who were besieged in the residency were led by two junior officers into a disorganised retreat.